-In Python, any iterable object can be unpacked using the sequence unpacking operator, \.
-When used with two or more variables on the left-hand side of an assignment, one of which preceded by \, items are assigned to the variables, with all those left over assigned to the starred variable:
+In Python, any iterable object can be unpacked using the sequence unpacking operator, .
+This operator can be used with two or more variables.
+In this case, the items in the left-hand side of the assignment (which are preceded by ) are assigned to the named variables, while the items left over are assigned to the starred variable: